Mode-5: Personalized Versions

 .Transition

-However, if there is disagreement, dissatisfaction or distrust, or if wider dissemination would be of great benefit, then it is necessary to bring some group-based and socio-culturally validated standards to bear on the explanation and personal accounts.
+However, if there is disagreement, dissatisfaction or distrust, or if wider dissemination would be of great benefit, then it is necessary to bring some group-based and socio-culturally validated standards to bear on personal versions of the situation.

 These standards might be found in: